Classical liberalism: Political economy

 Classical liberals following Mill saw utility as the foundation for public policies.
 This broke both with conservative "tradition" and Lockean "natural rights", which were seen as irrational.
 Utility, which emphasises the happiness of individuals, became the central ethical value of all Mill-style liberalism.
 Although utilitarianism inspired wide-ranging reforms, it became primarily a justification for laissez-faire economics.
 However, Mill adherents rejected Smith's belief that the "invisible hand" would lead to general benefits and embraced Malthus' view that population expansion would prevent any general benefit and Ricardo's view of the inevitability of class conflict.
 Laissez-faire was seen as the only possible economic approach and any government intervention was seen as useless and harmful.
-The Poor Law Amendment Act 1834 was defended on "scientific or economic principles" while the authors of the Elizabethan Poor Law of 1601 were seen as not having had the benefit of reading Malthus.
+The Poor Law Amendment Act 1834 was defended on "scientific or economic principles" while the authors of the Poor Relief Act 1601 were seen as not having had the benefit of reading Malthus.

 However, commitment to laissez-faire was not uniform and some economists advocated state support of public works and education.
 Classical liberals were also divided on free trade as Ricardo expressed doubt that the removal of grain tariffs advocated by Richard Cobden and the Anti-Corn Law League would have any general benefits.
 Most classical liberals also supported legislation to regulate the number of hours that children were allowed to work and usually did not oppose factory reform legislation.